gknowles/dimcli/README.md

     int count;
     cli.opt(&count, "c n count", 1).desc("Times to say hello.");

-    // Or, implicitly allocate the variable when defining the option.
-Then
+    // Or, define option without referencing an existing variable.
+The variable
+    // to populate is then implicitly allocated and the returned object is used
-    // use the returned object like a smart pointer to access it. auto & name = cli.opt<string>("name", "Unknown")
+    // like a smart pointer to access it. auto & name = cli.opt<string>("name", "Unknown")
         .desc("Who to greet.");